nschloe/vandermonde/README.md

 ### Testing

-To run the voropy unit tests, check out this repository and type
+To run the tests, check out the repository and type
 ```
 pytest
 ```